questhunter/Text2Speech/README.md

 # Text2Speech
-Text2Speech is a simple text to speech program.<br>
+Text2Speech is a simple GUI text to speech program.<br>

 <h1>What it can do</h1>
 It gets input from the user in the form of texts and the inputs will be converted into speech.